- Sashité for Developers

 }

-Cannon has the movement capability to Capture by jumping over exactly one Piece: path Squares must be clear except for one platform Piece at b7.
+Cannon has the movement capability to Capture by jumping over exactly one Piece: path Squares must be clear except for one platform Piece at b7 (which must not be empty).

 Selective Capture Restriction